Most NCAA national championships by coach

 Most NCAA football national championships by coach

-Nick Saban moved closer to Bear Bryant's record for most NCAA football national championship wins by a coach when Alabama beat Clemson in the College Football Playoff National Championship Game in 2016.
-He can tie him with a win tonight.
+Nick Saban has a chance to tie Bear Bryant's record for most NCAA football national championship wins by a coach in the 2018 College Football Playoff National Championship Game on Jan.
+8.

 Alabama